DeprecatedMortaro/Towsta-PHP-Example/readme.md

 Understanding the Example
 =========================

-This example uses the framework Toy-PHP (<https://github.com/Mortaro/Toy-PHP>) and the lib Towsta-PHP (), to start a project like this, just clone the template of Toy-PHP, clone Towsta-PHP inside the folder "lib" and read the tips below.
+This example uses the framework Toy-PHP (<https://github.com/Mortaro/Toy-PHP>) and the lib Towsta-PHP ().
+To start a project like this, just clone the template of Toy-PHP, clone Towsta-PHP inside the folder "lib" and read the tips below.

 About "modules" folder
 ----------------------